Mesa, AZ to Kansas City, MO Movers (NEW 2026 Costs)

 - Kansas City is less walkable than Mesa with a score of 35 out of 100 vs Mesa's 38 out of 100.

-- Kansas City has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Mesa, which has a score of 60 out of 100.
+- Kansas City has a bike-friendliness score of 35 out of 100, which means it isn't as accessible or safe for cyclists as Mesa, which has a score of 60.

 - Kansas City's crime rate is higher than Mesa with a score of 58.4 compared to Mesa's 44.67.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Mesa neighborhoods are safer than 44.67%.